The Hotel Majestic St. Louis

 and concrete floors.
 The hotel was designed as a tri-part structure, including a base, shaft, and capital, and is divided by the use of white terracotta.

-Following major renovations over the course of 2018 and 2019, the hotel is planned to debut in August 2020 as Le Méridien St. Louis Downtown.

 History

-Majestic Hotel

-First opened near the end of September, 1914, the hotel is one of St. Louis' few hotels which date from before World War I. The building's Renaissance Revival design is an example of common styles in St. Louis architecture in the 1920s.
-The hotel was built to serve middle-class guests, but it had advanced fireproofing, two restaurants, and a rathskeller.

 In 1913, construction for the hotel began, replacing a three-story building.
 The hotel cost about $250,000 to build.
 However, it is unclear who designed the hotel.
 Plans for the hotel give credit to Harry F. Roach, while building permits list the architect as Albert B. Groves.
 Both men were well-known St. Louis architects who had each designed various other hotels, but were never in partnership.

-DeSoto Hotel
+The Majestic Hotel opened in September, 1914.
+The building's Renaissance Revival design was a common style in 1920s St. Louis architecture.
+The hotel was built to serve middle-class guests, and had advanced fireproofing, two restaurants, and a rathskeller.

-The Majestic Hotel was later renamed the DeSoto Hotel and still served guests until 1979, when it was announced that the building would be replaced with a parking garage due to the high cost needed to restore the building so it could meet more recent building codes.
-However, the hotel was given to new owners, and they planned to renovate the building for office space.
-However, a joint venture by Eugene Wolff, Dick Deutsch, and Southwestern Bell, called Majestic Associates, used $7 million to restore the building into a luxury hotel, called the Hotel Majestic.
+The Majestic Hotel was later renamed the DeSoto Hotel and operated until 1979, when it was announced that the building would be replaced with a parking garage, due to the high cost needed to restore the building to meet modern building codes.
+The hotel was eventually given to new owners, who planned to renovate it into office space.

+However, a joint venture by Majestic Associates, made up of Eugene Wolff, Dick Deutsch, and Southwestern Bell, restore the building into a luxury hotel at a cost of $7 million, and returned it to its original name, Hotel Majestic.
 Southwestern Bell also spent $15 million in 1987 to renovate the building.
 Robert G. Pope of Southwestern Bell was in charge of this renovation.

-Crowne Plaza, Omni Majestic Hotel & Le Méridien St. Louis Downtown

-In 1996, the hotel was sold for $4.3 million to Bray & Gillespie LLC, which operated it under the Crowne Plaza brand.
-In 1997, Omni Hotels acquired the hotel from Crowne Plaza and rebranded the property as the Omni Majestic Hotel until 2016, when Omni Hotels & Resorts sold it to Iowa-based Hawkeye Hotels.
-Hawkeye has been conducting a major renovation of the hotel throughout 2018 and 2019, and will introduce Marriott's Le Méridien brand in St. Louis upon completion in August 2020.
+In 1996, the hotel was sold for $4.3 million to Bray & Gillespie LLC, which operated it under the Crowne Plaza brand as the Crowne Plaza Majestic.
+In 1997, Omni Hotels & Resorts acquired the hotel and rebranded it the Omni Majestic Hotel.

+In 2016, Omni sold it to Iowa-based Hawkeye Hotels.
+Hawkeye renovated the hotel in 2018 and 2019, and will planned to reopen it under Marriott's Le Méridien brand in August 2020 as Le Méridien St. Louis Downtown.
+The reopenign was delayed by the COVID-19 pandemic, and the hotel finally reopened on May 5, 2022.